mikelee1313/SPO-Sharing-Scripts/Readme-Get-and-Remove-SPOSharingLinks.md

 ## Configuration

-Open the script in your editor.
-Update the following variables at the top:
+Open the script and update the variables at the top:

 ```powershell
 $tenantname = "yourtenant"        # Without '.onmicrosoft.com'